Sarah Myerscough Gallery and Joseph Walsh’s practice are featured in the October issue of Wallpaper*

 Christopher Duffy is highlighted in an interview with Patrick Perrin in Mayfair Times

 The gallery will display on its booth new works, specially made for Design Miami/Basel 2016, by Christopher Duffy, Ernst Gamperl, Michael Geertsen, Sung-Jae Han, Peter Marigold, Marc Ricourt and Joseph Walsh, as well as the limited edition oak vessels by the late Zaha Hadid in collaboration with Gareth Neal.

 Venue: Design Miami/Basel 3016, Hall 1 Sud, Messe Basel Switzerland

 For additional information, please email email@example.com.
 For sales enquiries, please email firstname.lastname@example.org.

-We are thrilled to have been selected out of seven by The Art Newspaper’s editor Jane Morris for her selection of favourites at this year’s Design Miami Basel!
+The gallery was selected by The Art Newspaper’s editor Jane Morris as one of her favourites at this year’s Design Miami Basel.

 This also exists as a two-page article on the printed edition of The Art Newspaper: http://theartnewspaper.com/reports/157015/

 Our represented artists also received individual press featured on the Blouin Artinfo website, including Peter Marigold’s Dodai Bench in ‘Ten ways to play with Tradition at Design/Miami Basel 2015’, Gareth Neal’s George Chest and Dominic Harris’s Moon Chandelier in ‘7 Mind-Blowing Ways to Use Technology at Design Miami/ Basel 2015’.
 The article also includes individual features on Marc Ricourt and Ernst Gamperl.
 Please follow the links below: